Grandchildren of Brown

 When I was in high school, then-Propublica reporter Nikole Hannah Jones was working on a piece about school segregation in Tuscaloosa.
 She came to my newsroom, as well as Central High School's, and enlisted our help.
 We were to shoot photos of race relations in our schools, which were later displayed in a local exhibit and on the New York Times' LENS blog.
 From there, I and a team of students from both schools founded the system's first intra-city exchange program, in which we would create a publication detailing our experience at each other's schools.
 This project took months, and several pleas to the school board, to finally get approval, but it was what essentially kickstarted my career in journalism and my commitment to writing stories – local stories – about race and education.

 As part of UFE's Black Belt Experience, I and three classmates designed a travel brochure, along with five historical markers to be displayed in Marion, Alabama's town square.
 The project, which you can learn more about here, aimed to promote tourism and foster healthy discussion about points of pride and legacy within the community.
-For my part, I conducted interviews with living members of the Lincolnite Society, who helped form Lincoln Normal, one of Alabama's premiere Black high schools that later died by poorly enforced integration measures.
+For my part, I conducted interviews with living members of the Lincolnite Society, who helped form Lincoln Normal, one of Alabama's premiere Black high schools that was forced to close because of the school system's poorly enforced integration measures.

 In the spring of 2018, I worked with ProPublica and NYTimes reporter Derek Willis on a project he cofounded called OpenElections.
 Willis, an elections junkie, and his partner Serdar Tumgoren identified a major problem for journalists in search of election data: While election results are technically public records, they are often difficult to retrieve.
 OpenElections seeks to do that work for them and publish hard-to-get results in a machine-readable format for anyone to access.
 This project, funded by the Knight Foundation among many other data giants, realizes American news media’s role in protecting democracy, and it’s designed in a way that is accessible to the public – especially volunteers.